Shapes and orientations of massive halos in the statistically anisotropic universe: Acknowledgements

 \section{Acknowledgements}

 We thank Kazuyuki Akitsu, Maresuke Shiraishi, Takahiro Nishimichi, and Teppei Okumura for their useful comments and discussions.
-The simulations were carried out on Cray XC50 and XD2000 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
+We also thank the anonymous referee for providing comments that helped to deepen the discussion.
+The simulations were carried out on Cray XC50 and XD2000 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan, and at the Yukawa Institute Computer Facility.
 This work is supported by JSPS KAKENHI Grants No. JP22K03644 (S.M.), No. 24K17043 (S.S.), No. JP20K03968, No. JP23H00108, and No. JP24K00627 (S.Y.).
 Y.M. is supported by JST SPRING, Grant Number JPMJSP2125, and “THERS Make New Standards Program for the Next Generation Researchers.”